jpetazzo/jpetazzo.github.io/_drafts/docker-containers-metrics.markdown

 Since each container has a virtual Ethernet interface, you might want to check directly the TX and RX counters of this interface.
-Howevever, this is not as easy as it sounds.
-If you use Docker (as of current version 0.6) or `lxc-start`, you will notice that each container is associated to a virtual Ethernet interface in your host, with a name looking like `vethKk8Zqi`.
+However, this is not as easy as it sounds.
+If you use Docker (as of current version 0.6) or `lxc-start`, then you will notice that each container is associated to a virtual Ethernet interface in your host, with a name like `vethKk8Zqi`.
 Figuring out which interface corresponds to which container is, unfortunately, difficult.
 (If you know an easy way, let me know.)